The Squatter's Daughter (play)

 The Squatter's Daughter or, The Land of the Wattle is a 1907 Australian play by Bert Bailey and Edmund Duggan, writing under the combined pseudonym Albert Edmunds.
+The play was filmed twice and was very influential.

 Synopsis

-The story is set in the 1860s and focuses around the rivalry between two neighbouring sheep stations in rural Australia, "Enderby" and "Waratah".
+The story is set in the 1860s and focuses on the rivalry between two neighbouring sheep stations in rural Australia, "Enderby" and "Waratah".
 Enderby is owned by a woman, the feisty Violet Enderby, the "squatter's daughter".
 Waratah is owned by James Harrington, who is Violet's guardian.

 Violet is in love with Tom Bathurst, an overseer employed on Waratah.
 While James Harrington is away, the property is being run by his son, the weak Dudley Harrington, who seeks to undermine Bathurst in the eyes of Violet and his father.
 Having failed in that he gets bushranger Ben Hall and his gang to abduct Violet and hold her for ransom.
 Matters are complicated by the presence of an English "new chum", Archie McPherson.

-Original Production
+Original production

 The play was originally produced by William Anderson and made its debut at the Theatre Royal in Melbourne on 9 February 1907, starring both Bailey and Duggan in supporting roles.

+Bailey and Duggan received a per performance royalty for their writing rather than selling the play outright, which was a first for Australian playwrights.